backend-development/backend-development-textbook/source/rails_gems.md

 1 gem installed
 ```

 But sometimes you have to do other installations first.
-On
-your development machine you can always do this, e.g:
+On your development machine this might look like this:

 ```bash
 # install node on a mac